Skip to content

 export const orderWorkflow = declareWorkflow({

-workflowName: 'processOrder',
+workflowName: "processOrder",

 contract: myContract,

-implementation: async (context, input) => {
+implementation: async ({ startChildWorkflow }, input) => {

 // Start background notification workflow

-const handleResult = await context.startChildWorkflow(
+const handleResult = await startChildWorkflow(notificationContract, "sendEmail", {

 workflowId: `email-${input.orderId}`,

-args: { to: input.customerEmail, subject: 'Order received' }
+args: { to: input.customerEmail, subject: "Order received" },

 handleResult.match({